libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Launch Aetherius with **run.bat**

-Select DB Management and select Reset Pinecone Index to create an index.
+At pinecone.io, create an index named "Aetherius" with 768 dimensions and "cosine" as the metric.

-Upload heuristics to DB and start chatting with Aetheius, bot name, heuristic examples, and files to modify prompts can be found in the config folder!
+Upload heuristics to DB and start chatting with Aetheius.
+Heuristic examples, and files to modify prompts can be found in the config folder!
+Prompts can also be edited through the Config Menu.

+To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui

+Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
+Then click apply and restart the interface.

+Next, navigate to the models tab.
+Uncheck the autoload models box and then input "TheBloke/Wizard-Vicuna-13B-Uncensored-SuperHOT-8K-GPTQ" into the downloads box.
+Other models may work, but this is the one that is tested.

+Once the download is completed, reload the model selection menu and then select the model.
+Change the model loader to Exllama and set the max_seq_len to "4096" and compress_pos_emb to "2".

+Click the "load" button and load the model.
+The Oobabooga API bots should now work!

 ## Windows Installation